Subject-specific Info Sessions

 BOGY - Interdisciplinary internship

-The University of Ulm offers an interdisciplinary internship in the MINT subjects (mathematics, computer science, natural sciences and technology) as part of the vocational orientation at grammar schools (BOGY).
+Ulm University offers an interdisciplinary internship in the MINT subjects (mathematics, computer science, natural sciences and technology) as part of the vocational orientation at grammar schools (BOGY).
 BOGY is designed to help students understand their professional desires, talents and abilities.
 They are given the opportunity to gain clarity about job descriptions, study and training opportunities, internships and entrance requirements for universities.

 The one-week internship provides insights into some of the departments of biology, chemistry, physics, mathematics, computational science and engineering, computer science and electrical engineering.
 You can find more information about the subjects on the course pages of the Ulm University.
 The activities range from attending lectures to gaining insights into research to the students' own project tasks.
 In addition, a contribution from the Central Student Advisory Service is also intended to address questions relating to university studies, application and admission.

-Interested students can apply to Mrs. Czogalla by e-mail with a cover letter, curriculum vitae and copy of their last report card.
+Interested pupils can apply to Mrs. Susan Czogalla by e-mail with a cover letter, curriculum vitae and copy of their last report card.